Welfare

 • The wearing of face masks is now optional.

-• Parents of junior members must wait with their child in the porch or reception to hand them over to a club officer, before they leave, and then collect them from a club officer from reception at the end of the session, which is 9 pm, unless an earlier time has been agreed.
+• Parents of junior members must wait with their child in the porch or reception to hand them over to a club officer, before they leave, or send them up the stairs to room 7 if late, and then collect them from a club officer from reception at the end of the session, which is 9 pm, unless an earlier time has been agreed.

 • Parents can no longer accompany children to room 7, and or stay in room 7.

-• All rooms must be vacated promptly to allow for extra cleaning between sessions.
+• All rooms must be vacated promptly to allow for cleaning between sessions.

 • Toilet facilities are provided, but must be used on a ‘one in, one out’ basis where possible.